dbembnista1/project1-car-prices-terraform/README.md

-# 🚗 Car Prices Cloud Tracker & Analyzer
+# 🚗 Car Prices Tracker

 An automated, event-driven cloud architecture built on AWS to track, store, and analyze car prices over time.
 The entire infrastructure is managed as Code (IaC) using **Terraform** and features automated CI/CD pipelines via **GitHub Actions**.